protocollabs/maparo-std/doc/control-protocol.md

 > This can be implemented by spanning a timer and if within n minutes no packages
 > arrived the server should cancel the state and switch to the initial state.

+After a measurment was started and additional measurment-start are received the server MUST react in the following manner:

+- if the measurment-start-reqest was sent from the same <id> and the identical measurment was requested the server must answer with measurment-start-reply with status "ok"
+- if the measurment is from the another client instance or the measurement is another the server should return with status code busy.

 ```
 {